Sales Tax Calculator

 Frequently asked questions

-How do I remove sales tax from a total?
+How do I back out sales tax from a total I already paid?

 What sales tax rate should I use?

-Use your combined rate — the state rate plus any county and city taxes.
-Rates vary widely across the US, from 0% in a few states to over 10% in some localities.
+Use your combined rate — the state rate plus any county and city rates that apply to your location.
+In the US, combined rates range from 0% in states with no sales tax to over 10% in some high-tax localities.
+Look up the rate for your specific address on your state's department of revenue website for the most accurate figure.

 Related calculators